 The Lakes—this is the Kawartha Lakes afterall —Balsam, Cameron, Sturgeon, Pigeon.

-If you love to fish, swim, kayak, canoe, paddle board or power boating, the possibilities are endless.
+If you love to fish, swim, kayak, canoe, paddle board, or power boating, the possibilities are endless.
 And did we mention the Historic Trent Severn Waterway?
+With 386 kilometers of useable waterway, you will never get bored on the water!

 What is living in the Kawarthas like?